Dominican Republic is rich both with man made and natural landmarks. The highlights are:

 Other natural landmarks

 - Lago de Oviedo - Pedernales.
-Hypersaline lake with unusual green-yellow water, caused by limestone particles.
+Hypersaline lake with unusual green-yellow water, the color is caused by limestone particles.
 Saltwater enters from the ocean through caves.
 Numerous rare animals and plants.

 - Los Haitises - Samana, Sabana de la Mar And Monte Plata.
 Interesting karst region, covered with tropical forest.
 Consists of hundreds of conical, 200 - 300 m tall, steep hills.
 Numerous caves, underground rivers, rare species of animals and plants.